Garlic, Rosemary and Prosciutto Crusted Pork Loin is perfect for a special occasion and easy enough for anyone to make.

 Place onion, celery, carrots, parsnips and bay leaf in a line on the bottom of a baking sheet to create a rack for the pork to sit on.

-Pour chicken broth around vegetables.
+Pour chicken broth and wine around vegetables.

 Place pork loin on top of the vegetables.